Site-specific theatre

 Site-specific theatre is a theatrical production that is performed at a unique, specially adapted location other than a standard theatre.
 This unique site may have been built without any intention of serving theatrical purposes (for example, a hotel, courtyard, or converted building).
 It may also simply be an unconventional space for theatre (for example, a forest).
 Site-specific theatre seeks to use the properties of a unique site's landscape, rather than a typical theatre stage, to add depth to a theatrical production.
 Sites are selected based on their ability to amplify storytelling and form a more vivid backdrop for the actors in a theatrical production.
 A performance in a traditional theatre venue that has been transformed to resemble a specific space (for example, a junkyard), can also be considered as site-specific, as long as it no longer has the functionality (i.e. seats, stages) that a traditional theatre would have.

-Site-specific theatre is commonly more interactive than conventional theatre and may be called Promenade Theatre in cases where the audience is expected or encouraged to walk or move about the venue.
 Site-specific theatre frequently takes place in structures originally built for non-theatrical reasons that have since been renovated or converted for new, performance-based functions.

 Definitions of site-specific theatre are complicated by its use in both theatre studies and visual art, where it is also referred to as site-specific performance.